 Most raspberries found in the supermarket come from California between June and October and are at their peak in the summer months.
 Raspberries, like many other berries, should be eaten within a day or two of purchase.
 Because they may be packaged in boxes that conceal decay, it's important to carefully examine the container: Take a peek at the berries you can see and make sure they are not damaged, spoiled, or moist.
 Look for stains or leaking on the box — this is an indication that the fruit inside is beginning to spoil.
 Raspberries should be plump and firm; not withered or crushed.

 Once you get the berries home, remove them from the box.
 Inspect all the berries and discard those that are spoiled or crushed.
-Pat the remaining berries dry with a paper towel (don't wash them yet!), spread them out in a clean container, and cover with paper towels and plastic wrap.
+Pat the remaining berries dry with a paper towel (don't wash them yet!), spread them out in an airtight container, and cover with paper towels and plastic wrap before sealing the container.
 Raspberries can be stored at room temperature or in the refrigerator for one to two days.
 When you're ready to eat them, gently rinse under a light spray of cold water (running water could damage this delicate fruit).
 Raspberries also may be frozen and kept in the freezer for 10 months to a year.
 The beauty of freezing is that the berries will be readily available for recipes — no defrosting necessary!

 Delicious Ways to

 Rinse the raspberries and gently pat dry before eating.
-Raspberries can be served plain or sprinkled with a little sugar substitute.
+Raspberries can be served plain or sprinkled with a little natural no-calorie sweetener.
 Add them to whole-grain cereals, steel-cut oatmeal, or nonfat (0%) plain Greek yogurt, or use them to garnish salads.
 Fresh or frozen berries can also be used to make sauces, salad dressings, or smoothies.
-Here are some delicious ways you can incorporate raspberries into your meals:
+Here are some other delicious ways you can incorporate raspberries into your meals:

 Breakfast: Raspberry-almond parfaits.
 In a food processor, combine 2/3 cup part-skim ricotta